DN-debug/peux-os-sitebuild/src/pages/blog/iso-issues.md

 These issues are common, has occurred on Ubuntu as well but not well-known amongst many users.
 Why sudo was broken?
 I have no idea as I didn't dig into its execution state.
 Why the extension caused a problem?
 Same answer.
 Among several other reasons, a login loop can also be caused by the improper permissions on /tmp directory or on .Xauthority.

-The post-installation script updates the mirrorlist and packages as well, now that could have induced something idk.
+The post-installation script updates the mirrorlist and packages as well, now that might have induced something idk.

 **Conclusion:**